Tikal–Calakmul wars: First war, 537–572

 After conquering Yaxchilan and its subsidiaries, Calakmul allied itself with anti-Tikal cities such as Caracol, El Perú and El Zotz.
 The latter in particular was located closely to Tikal, and had been opposed to its more powerful neighbor for a long time.
 The conflict between Tikal, Calakmul and their respective allies resulted in the increasing sophistication of Maya warfare, including the construction of large, well-fortified citadels to protect strategically significant routes.
 One of the most notable forts, La Cuernavilla, was constructed between Tikal and El Zotz.

 Calakmul went on to conquer Naranjo in 546 (9.5.11.11.18 on the Maya calendar).
 Tikal and its kingdom were not destroyed, but suffered major losses and went into decline after the war ended in 572 (9.6.18.0.14).

 "Cold War"

-The phrase cold war has been used to describe the time between major conflicts involving Calakmul and Tikal.
+The expression "cold war" has been used to describe the time between major conflicts involving Calakmul and Tikal.
 During these times there was continuous war but no major battles or political changes took place.
 There were of course minor border skirmishes.

 As Tikal gradually regained strength, its local, smaller rivals such as El Zotz declined.
-In 629, Tikal's king K'ihnich Muwahn Jol II sent his son B'alaj Chan K'awiil to Dos Pilas where he established a military outpost to defend Tikal's wider zone of control.
-At first, B'alaj Chan K'awiil maintained loyalty to Tikal, and as time went on fighting erupted once more between Tikal and Calakmul.
+In 629, Tikal's king K'inich Muwaan Jol II sent his son Bʼalaj Chan Kʼawiil to Dos Pilas where he established a military outpost to defend Tikal's wider zone of control.
+At first, Bʼalaj Chan Kʼawiil maintained loyalty to Tikal, and as time went on fighting erupted once more between Tikal and Calakmul.
 The latter gradually gained the upper hand, and Dos Pilas was eventually overrun by Calakmul after years of heavy combat.
-B'alaj Chan K'awiil initially fled into exile, but then opted to switch sides in 648.
+Bʼalaj Chan Kʼawiil initially fled into exile, but then opted to switch sides in 648.